DE / EN

 Attendance

-Attendance is mandatory and all students are required to attend all classes (exceptions are made for students who provide a medical certificate or have an exam).
-OEI-students are required to participate online via the provided Zoom-Links.
+Attendance is mandatory and all students are required to attend all classes at their home university in person (exceptions are made for students who provide a medical certificate or have an exam).
+Unexcused absence will lead to individual grade deductions.
+The lectures that are not held live at the home university will be streamed in respective facilities at the other universities.
+Updates on the exact procedure will follow soon.

 Place and Time